The ENFJ “Protagonist’ Personality Type

 Common ENFJ strengths include being outstanding leaders who encourage others to achieve their goals, they’re often seen as highly sociable people who enjoy helping others realize their potential.

 3. Are there suitable careers for ENFJ personality types?

 Absolutely!
 Careers that allow an ENFJ to utilize their natural leadership skills and desire to help others tend to be fulfilling – from teachers to counselors or managers.

 People with this rare personality type typically foster deep connections in their relationships because they value spending time with other people and show empathy readily.

 5. How can I identify if someone has an ENFJ personality type?

-By taking a MBTI (Myers Briggs Type Indicator) test you can know your prefered style; while those who tend towards social scenarios supporting shared goals and stand up for individuals might be regarded as typical features of enfj’s
+By taking an MBTI (Myers Briggs Type Indicator) test you can know your preferred style; while those who tend towards social scenarios supporting shared goals and standing up for individuals might be regarded as typical features of enfj’s

 6. Does having an introverted personality contradict being an ENfj?